hestiaAI/data-catalog/workshop/enable-google-location-tracking.md

 This will vary depending on your phone model.
 The general process is to go to your Settings app (or settings pulldown), find the Location switch, and enable it.

-Once you have turned this setting on, go to https://myactivity.google.com/activitycontrols to check if it has been detected in your account (this might take a few minutes to detect).
-You should see your device name listed under Devices under Location History if you did not previously.
-Ensure it has a tick.

 ## Step 3: Check that locations have been recorded

 1. Move around some different areas while carrying your phone (different buildings/streets not just different rooms).